EliseiAlfeev/PyGame/README.md

 # PyGame.
 Dev#4 hackaton Game project that is a 2D runner game.
 MVP is a game where the player can walk right, left and jump (like in Mario).
-You should jump over obstacles and blocks. if you fall or touch spikes - you die.
+You should jump over obstacles and blocks. if you fall or touch spikes - you restart or finish the game.

 # Steps of work.